kidlat2024/kidlatnews/content/news/2024/Pepito Pounds Philippines Sixth Pounding This Month For Already Sore Country.md

 Packing wind speeds of 195kmh and gusts of up to 325kmh as it battered the Philippines’ vulnerable eastern side, Pepito brought more soreness to the already suffering country.

->Pepito is the sixth typhoon to assault disaster-weary Philippines in a month, after suffering successive humiliation from [Kristine](/news/typhoon-kristine-routs-philippines-in-landslide-win/), Leon, Marce, Nika and Ofel.
+>Pepito is the sixth typhoon to assault disaster-weary Philippines in a month, after the country has already suffered successive humiliation from Kristine, Leon, Marce, Nika and Ofel.

 "It's a catastrophe," [President Marcos](/tags/bongbong-marcos/) lamented at his weekly press conference.
 "It's obscene the way these cyclones take turns hammering our country.
 But there's nothing we can do but bend over and deal with it."